LearnersGuild/learning-os/blueprint/foundations/README.md

 - Simulation not replication
 - Simulate "real life" work in the professional world
 - Co-create dignified livelihood from day 1
 - Learners Guild should be the experience of dignified livelihood from beginning to end.
+Don't simulate dignified livelihood, be an ACTUAL dignified livelihood

 Can we create/support an environment that does not shield learners from the possible dysfunctions of work life, and enables them to become so familiar with another mode of life that when they encounter dysfunction they are not thrown off, and also do not become part of it?

+## Create culture through feedback
+- Create culture through feedback
+- Create a culture of feedback
+- Feedback creates culture
+- Real.
+Immediate.
+Unfiltered Feedback
+- Transparency
+- Directness
+- Focus on the feedback loops
+- Feedback should flow like wine
+- Radical honesty
+- Let everyone in back stage
+- Give people the truth so they can make good decisions
+- Culture is created by Feedback
+- The only wrong with our world is broken feedback systems
+- Immediate, direct, physical, somatic experience of our Feedback
+- Consequence is a feedback

 ---